ddppddpp/bgchof/README.md

 ## To Do ##
 1. Dockerise the package so that it can easily be deployed on a public host
 2. Identify a mobile framework that can send requests to the API/s and display the results
+3. Create week and month views
+4. Move cache file to specific sub-directory and decide whether or not they should be part fo the code
+5. Jasonify API responses so that 2. can be addressed easily

 ## License ##
 [License information](LICENSE)